 Even though they didn’t see each other for 5 or 6 years (Sage was trapped in the Crystal Palace during that time), she still flirts with him in AXM 60.

 When it comes to Gambit and...
 Rogue they haven't been a couple since 2006, hopefully it's officially over and it stays that way.
 Being left to die in Antarctica in 1997 should have been the end of it.
-The countless idiotic choice (mostly from Rogue) that have gone on from the 90's to now, it's gotten to the point where they've become completely unlikable as a couple.
-What happened in 2011 and 2012 in the comic books is some of the worst out-of-character writing.
+The countless idiotic choice (mostly from Rogue) that have gone on from the 90s to now, it's gotten to the point where they've become completely unlikable as a couple.
+From 2011 to 2013 in the comic books is some of the worst out-of-character writing.
 It's unrecoverable to the point where they should never get back together in the comics.
 I rather not see Gambit be Rogue's obedient lapdog, act as if she didn't do anything wrong, and go right back to having a so-called relationship that never goes anywhere.
 He shouldn't waste another 29 years of his life on someone who not only never loved him in the first place, but someone who can't make up her mind on anything at all.

-Believe it or not… Gambit has been the only one faithful in their relationship, even when they were still together.
-It’s Rogue who has always been wondering about other men, from Joseph, Colossus, Campbell, Pulse, Mimic, and… Havok???
+Believe it or not… Gambit has been the only one to remain faithful in their relationship, even when they were still together.
+It’s Rogue who has always been wondering about other men, from Joseph, Colossus, Campbell, Pulse, Magneto, at one point it looked as if she was going to be with Mimic, Havok and...
+Wonder Man???
 Who the fuck knows with this bitch anymore, she is not right in the head.
 Only when they broke up did Gambit see other women.
 When they were together, other women were of course interested in him but he shot them down.
 From Storm, Belle, Ginny, and Foxx (who was Mystique).

 Why he even stayed with her or with the X-Men has never made any sense.
-He didn't share Xavier's version, whenever something bad happen to him, the X-Men were hardly ever there for him... even though he was there for them.
+He didn't share Xavier's version, whenever something terrible happen to him, the X-Men were hardly ever there for him... even though he was there for them.
 He did care about Rogue but he should have gotten the message that she wanted nothing to do with him from the start and that she was never going to get her act together.
 Even in other timelines and alternate universes, Gambit falls for her, but as always, she either wants nothing to do with him, or if they do get together and he's killed... she gets over him pretty quickly to whoever is nearby.
-As of right now (November 2013)...
-Rogue is dead and I hope she stays that way... but I doubt it.
+The Gambit/Rogue fans are stuck in the 90s and they just downplay this whole thing.
+They of course want them back together... what their basically saying is that they want Gambit to be a complete witless chump with no self-respect and have it that Rogue never faces any consequences for her actions.

 Gambit himself said it best in Annual Gambit 1999